Chapter 1 : The Proposal

-The chilly autumn night sent shivers through her body as she pulled her cloak tighter around her chest, trapping in the warmth of her body.
+The chilly autumn night sent shivers throughout her body as she pulled her cloak tighter around her chest, trapping in the warmth of her body.
 The figure ahead of her stopped at a pub with a dingy appearance, almost falling apart.
 On a faded sign, the name “Leaky Caldron” was written.
 He turned towards her as the moonlight caressed him, but the dark shadows of his hood left his identity unrevealed.
 He nodded at the pub and left into it briskly.
-She stood outside, clutching her cloak over her heart and she took two heavy, slow breaths before following the figure in.
+She stood outside, clutching her cloak over her heart.
+She took two heavy, slow breaths before following the figure in.
 Once inside, she felt his cold hand find hers and lace his fingers through hers, holding tightly with protectiveness.
-He was the leader and he led her to a table in an obscure corner of the lively pub.
+He guided her to a table in an obscure corner of the lively pub.
 They both slid into chairs where they could observe the action of the pub.

 “There’s no one here,” the voice muttered.

 “What am I supposed to do?” she hissed.

 He placed his hand over hers reassuringly and squeezed it gently.
 Minutes turned into hours of scoping the nature of the pub with no interaction with anyone else, let alone with each other.
 Hermione tapped her fingers on the table softly.
 Her tapping stopped when a blond haired boy entered the pub with an essence of arrogance swallowing the air whole.

 Hermione leaned forward into her friend’s ear, whispering, “Call Malfoy over here.
 I have a plan.”